 - The implications of the possible Air Force tasks on the construction and evaluation of a weapons system analysis.
 By way of example, the implications of (3) for efficient allocation of resources as in the choice of "efficient" and "flexible" ways to destroy economic and military targets at long range.

 This study is not intended to yield an account of:

 (a) All possible wars with all possible variants, minor and major.

 (b) Fractions—exact to five significant digits—measuring the probability of the occurrence of each of the preceding.

 (c, d) Ditto for campaigns and their probabilities.

 (e, f) Ditto for Air Force tasks generated by each campaign.

 (g) The complete set of systems analyses for all alternative Air Force weapons systems covering all possible tasks.

-> how damaging we surmise a given event will be if it should occur;
+- how damaging we surmise a given event will be if it should occur; and

-> - how likely we think the event if to occur.)
+- how likely we think the event if to occur.)